CraicOverflow89/Krash/readme.md

 })
 ```

-When the function being invoked only takes one argument of type callable, you don't need to include any parens;
+When the function being invoked only takes **one argument of type callable**, you don't need to include any parens;

 ```
 // The let method takes one argument of type callable